danger12001/Node-Tutorial/NodeSetup.md

 * a simple function;
 * whatever else you need to get comfortable.

-If you can, create about 5 different JavaScript (.js) files to get more comfortable with JavaScript on the command line.
+Create about 5 different JavaScript (.js) files to get more comfortable with JavaScript on the command line.

 You can run the scripts using `nodejs filename.js`.